aebergl/MatSurv/Article/paper.md

 KM-plot (line colors, labels, ticks, etc.) by making changes to the figure handle.

-When MatSurv is creating the groups based in the median value, the default option uses values less than the median compared to all other values, however this is a parameter that can be changed by the user.
+When MatSurv is creating the groups based on the median value, the default option uses values less than the median compared to all other values, however this is a parameter that can be changed by the user.